 This also shows that in the last year, users searching on ‘when’ and ‘where’ have increased by nearly 300% overall.
 Voice search seems to be widely used for local search, whereas keywords such as ’how’ has only risen by 13% over the last year.
 Perhaps users are finding it more difficult to get direct answers from Google when asking how to do something, but asking ‘where is the nearest Chinese restaurant?’ gets an immediate response.

 We know that voice search is fast becoming a popular way for users to search the worldwide web.
 But what are the implications?
-There seem to be two key elements that are influenced by voice search, both relevant to in-home devices and mobiles.
+There seem to be two key elements, both relevant to in-home devices and mobiles.
 There are numerous questions that can help to gauge how voice search might affect online brands, showing what you can do to maximise optimisation.

 Digital marketers are discovering how voice search and SEO can attract new users to online brands, giving them an exciting interactive way for searching online.
 There’s no doubt that content marketing will optimise the popular keywords of ‘how, where, when, why, what and who’, enticing consumers to sites with direct responses from relevant copy.
 Voice search will quadruple this year, giving the task of digital marketing a completely different angle to SEO and introduce a new part of the digital marketing process to the balance to drive even more users to your website.